CIA tortured, misled, U.S. report finds, drawing calls for action

 The Senate Intelligence Committee's five-year review of 6.3 million pages of CIA documents concluded that the intelligence agency failed to disrupt a single plot despite torturing al Qaeda and other captives in secret facilities worldwide between 2002 and 2006, when George W. Bush was president.

-The CIA interrogation programme was devised by two agency contractors to squeeze information from suspects after the Sept.
+The CIA interrogation program was devised by two agency contractors to squeeze information from suspects after the Sept.
 11, 2001, attacks.
 The interrogations took place in countries that included Afghanistan, Poland and Romania.

 Some captives were deprived of sleep for up to 180 hours, at times with their hands shackled above their heads, and the report recorded cases of simulated drowning or "waterboarding" and sexual abuse, including "rectal feeding" or "rectal hydration" without any documented medical need.